Growth Asset Category Investment Policy Statement

 SCERS may also invest in separate account relationships or fund of one structures established with one or more fiduciary oversight managers.
 These managers will make commitments to private equity limited partnerships, or other entities such as limited liability companies or offshore corporations, either on a discretionary or advisory basis.

 A common investment vehicle for private credit investments is a commingled fund, structured as a limited partnership.
 Private credit limited partnerships are drawdown structures with management fees and typically carried interest.
 Direct lending strategies generally have lower fees and carried interest than other private market strategies, and often only charge management fees on invested capital, not committed capital.
-Opportunistic funds can have higher management fees and carried interest given their higher return targets.
+Opportunistic and special situations funds can have higher management fees and carried interest given their higher return targets.

 Separate accounts or fund of ones are also vehicles that can be used to invest in private credit.
 These vehicles are larger and customizable accounts with investment managers that have greater flexibility in the guidelines, greater input from Staff and consultant, and may have lower fees.
 Separate accounts and fund of ones generally have a size of $100 million or greater.